 What is the purpose of customer acquisition?

 The purpose of customer acquisition is to find a repeatable, methodical way of attracting customers to your business.
-While you can wait for customers to naturally come to you, that won’t guarantee that you can increase, or even maintain, profits over time.
+Sure, you can wait for customers to naturally come to you, but that won’t guarantee you can increase — or even maintain — profits over time.

-Customer acquisition specialists use specific techniques to get potential customers to take action.
-The goal of this process is to create a systematic, sustainable strategy to acquire new customers and grow revenue for the business.
+Instead, I use specific techniques to get potential customers to take action.
+My goal is to create a systematic, sustainable strategy to acquire new customers and grow revenue for my business.

-While marketing aims to build awareness, customer acquisition looks to drive action.
+Marketing aims to build awareness, while customer acquisition looks to drive action.
 For example, let’s say you run a Facebook ad aimed at your target market.
 Metrics will help determine if your effort is working — you can track how many people have shared your ad, commented on it, etc. That’s marketing.

-Acquisition, meanwhile, speaks to what happens after potential customers click through to your page or receive your emails.
+Meanwhile, acquisition speaks to what happens after potential customers click through to your page or receive your emails.
 If they’re willing to take action by purchasing your products or services, that’s acquisition.
 Put simply?
-Marketing drives recognition — acquisition drives revenue.

-At this point, you may be asking, “What’s the difference between lead generation and customer acquisition?”
+Now, you might be wondering, “What’s the difference between lead generation and customer acquisition?”

 Let’s break it down.